jeff4/bionotes.github.io/gen-chem.md

 ### 10 Steps of Glycolysis

 Glycolysis converts glucose to pyruvate in 10 steps.
 For more details, see JH handwritten notes August 7-13, 2020,  Alberts p.
-120-121 (Panel 2-8), and this table.
+120-121 (Panel 2-8), and [this page](/glycolysis).

 ## Chapter 3: Proteins